OSUCSVisualizationTeam/le-beta-particle-vis-lbnl/experiments/README.md

 # Experiments

-This folders contains a set of tools and programs aimed at helping us understand how to make the various components of the project work together
+These folders contain a set of tools and programs aimed at helping us understand how to make the various components of the project work together

 ## Environment installation